-Working ranch stewardship that further reflects a reverence for life by accepting the return of the wolf on public and private lands, will in turn improve awareness and generate respect for the value working ranches can provide to wildlife, human dignity, and maintaining land health.
+Working ranch stewardship that further reflects a reverence for life by accepting the return predators on public and private lands, will in turn improve awareness and generate respect for the value working ranches can provide to wildlife, human dignity, and maintaining land health.

-WC activities are advised by a volunteer council comprised of livestock producers, state agency representatives, and wolf biologists/conservationists.
+WC activities are advised by our ranching partners, state agency representatives, and wolf biologists/conservationists.
 Visit our Resource page for training opportunities and physical resources

 "...your organization [Working Circle] is, indeed, invested in helping us to maintain our livelihood and our heritage!
 Thanks again for all of your help!" ~ Siskiyou County rancher